srounce/golembase-op-geth/golem-base/README.md

    - `getEntityCount`: Returns the total number of entities in storage
    - `getAllEntityKeys`: Returns all entity keys currently in storage
    - `getEntitiesOfOwner`: Returns all entity keys owned by a specific Ethereum address
+   - `getNumberOfUsedSlots`: Returns the total number of storage slots currently being used for monitoring storage utilization

 3. **Query Language Support**
    - `queryEntities`: Executes queries with a custom query language, returning structured results